ghetzel/webfriend/docs/reference.md

 ## Conditional Statements

-Friendscript supports conditional statements like _if-else_ and _case-when_ (i.e: switches).
-The basic form of the if-else syntax is:
+Friendscript supports conditional statements in the form of _if-else if-else_ constructs.
+The basic form of conditional statements is:

 ```
 if $somevariable {